5 Common Home Security Mistakes to Avoid

 While homeowners often focus on securing main doors, windows and secondary entrances like basement doors or garage doors are frequently overlooked.

-What to do instead: Ensure all windows have functioning locks, consider window security film, and install window sensors as part of your security system.
+What to do instead: According to the National Council for Home Safety and Security, 23% of burglars enter through first-floor windows.
+Ensure all windows have functioning locks, consider security window film, and install window sensors as part of your SecureGuard alarm system.
 Don’t forget to secure pet doors, which can sometimes provide access to smaller individuals.

 3. Poor Outdoor Lighting